Ahaif/STL_containers/README.md

 - std::pair
 - std::make_pair

-- See Subject attached for more details about the projects
+- See Subject attached for more details about the projects requirments